tmloo/caline4/README.md

 # CALINE4 - Highway Emissions Dispersal Model
-This repository provides the data and resources to generate highway emission dispersal models in the California Bay Area using the CALINE4 program.
-This project is the beginning of a larger initiative to create a platform agnostic, one-stop-shop, website to generate highway emission dispersal models for all of California.
-Dispersion models generated can be used as a screening tool for city planners and potentially as a exposure variable for epidemiology studies.
+This repository provides the data and resources to generate EPA-approved highway emission dispersal models (for PM, NO, CO) in the California Bay Area using the CALINE4 program.
+This project is the beginning of a larger initiative to create a platform agnostic, one-stop-shop, website to generate highway emission dispersal models for all of California to overcome limitations present in the current version of CALINE4.
+The resulting dispersion models generated can be used as a screening tool for city planners and potentially as a exposure variable for epidemiology studies.

 Instructions:
 1. Download the "bay area links and receptors.zip" and select the area you are interested in.